Best energy tariff for low income households (UK guide, June 2026)

 - Suitability for meter type (prepay, smart, Economy 7) and household routine

 We use simplified worked examples to demonstrate trade-offs.
-They are illustrative and do not represent live prices.
+They are illustrative and based on July 2026 cap-level rates, not a live price quote.

 Limitations and caveats

-- Regional pricing: tariffs differ across Great Britain regions and network areas.
+- Regional pricing: tariffs and cap-level rates differ across Great Britain regions and network areas.

 - Payment method: the same supplier may offer different prices for Direct Debit vs prepayment.